• Home

 READ ALSO

-About 25 senior civil servants are working in the prime minister’s office, which under Modi has become the single most potent department in government.
+About 25 senior civil servants work in the prime minister’s office, which, under Modi, has become the single most potent department in government.

-The three officials said the reasons for wanting out are almost all the same.
-Many top bureaucrats complained about two aspects of the Modi administration – their inability to influence government policy.
-It is primarily controlled and set by the prime minister and a small group of ministers and advisers and the demanding work schedule.
+The three officials said the reasons for wanting out are almost identical.
+Many top bureaucrats complained about two aspects of the Modi administration: their inability to influence government policy, which is primarily controlled and set by the prime minister and a small group of ministers and advisers, and their demanding work schedule.

 “The sense of partnership is missing.
 Modi and his ministers do not have an organic relationship with the bureaucrats,” said the civil servant in the home ministry.

-Sanjay Mayukh, a spokesman for Modi’s ruling Bharatiya Janata Party (BJP), declined to comment because governance issues were managed directly by ministers.
+Sanjay Mayukh, a spokesman for Modi’s ruling Bharatiya Janata Party (BJP), declined to comment because ministers manage governance issues directly.

-A spokesman in the prime minister’s office did not return phone calls seeking comment.
+A prime minister’s office spokesman did not return phone calls seeking comment.

 Also, just because an official talks about quitting doesn’t mean they will.

-Senior bureaucrats said Modi’s top-down approach, and his orders to work on public holidays, to demand they submit details of their assets, and to clean their workplaces at the start of a five-year cleanliness campaign in 2014, has widened the gap between the civil servants and the nation’s leader.
+Senior bureaucrats said Modi’s top-down approach, including his orders to work on public holidays, demand they submit details of their assets and clean their workplaces at the start of a five-year cleanliness campaign in 2014, has widened the gap between civil servants and the nation’s leader.

 DISCONNECT WITH RULING PARTY

-For some of the 5,000 or so mandarins who run the Indian government, its state-owned entities, as well as administration at the state government level, Modi’s style of leadership has been a jolt.
+For some of the 5,000 or so Mandarins who run the Indian government, its state-owned entities, and stations at the state government level, Modi’s leadership style is a jolt.

-Many of these top officials have received a Western-style education at India’s elite universities or schools overseas.
+Many of these top officials have received Western education at India’s elite universities or overseas schools.
 They are uncomfortable with the ruling party’s right-wing Hindu nationalism and Modi’s rough-hewn approach to governance.

-While getting into the Indian Administrative Service (IAS) is incredibly hard – only 1 out of about 4,500 who took the civil service exam got selected in 2018 – traditionally, once someone got in, they had a job for life with few risks ever getting fired.
+While getting into the Indian Administrative Service (IAS) is incredibly hard—only 1 out of about 4,500 who took the civil service exam got selected in 2018—traditionally, once someone got in, they had a job for life with few risks of ever getting fired.

 An IAS job – one of the most sought after in India – bestows enormous power and cheap housing, a car with a driver and other perks, leave for government-paid foreign study, and often the chance for plum positions in business or government consultative work after retirement.
 There is also a handsome pension.

-RSS functionaries have had a significant role in successfully lobbying for big changes at the Reserve Bank of India, for example, leading to last December’s resignation of its governor and his replacement with an official who is considered more loyal to Modi officials said.
+RSS functionaries have had a significant role in successfully lobbying for big changes at the Reserve Bank of India, for example, leading to last December’s resignation of its governor and his replacement with an official considered more loyal to Modi officials.

 TECHNOCRATS, NOT GENERALISTS